 Samantha Harrison never meant to leave her body.

-She hadn’t even realized it had happened until she opened her eyes one night and was floating near the ceiling of her bedroom, just close enough to see the dust on top of the blades of the overhead fan, where she also spotted a tiny Lego man her son had been searching for.
+She hadn’t even realized it had happened until she opened her eyes one night and noticed she was floating near the ceiling of her bedroom, just close enough to see the dust on top of the blades of the overhead fan, where she also spotted a tiny Lego man her son had been searching for.

 When she realized that she had somehow separated from the most important part of herself, she screamed.
 Or at least she tried to scream.
 Her vocal cords, of course, were down on the bed inside her physical body.
 Her spirit form was mute.